xmake-io/xmake-docs/guide/configuration.md

 end
 ```

-In this way, xmake can be easily extended to deal with various compilation platforms, users can extend their own support for freebsd, netbsd, sunos and other cross-compiling platforms.
+In this way, Xmake can be easily extended to deal with various compilation platforms, users can extend their own support for freebsd, netbsd, sunos and other cross-compiling platforms.

 I excerpted a cross-compilation configuration written before porting libuv, and intuitively feel: